What is Inductive Reasoning Skill and How to Improve it

 Inductive reasoning is about using reason, not emotion.
 When facing a certain situation, it helps us identify the best possibilities in order to make the best possible decisions.

-Again, think of yourselves as the genius detective Sherlock Holmes.
+Again, think of yourselves as detective Sherlock Holmes.
 Be observant, pay attention to detail, focus on training your memory and get rid of distractions.

-This skill not only makes us think clearer, speak better and act smarter, but also live more wisely overall.
+This skill not only makes us think clearer, speak better and act smarter, but also live more wisely.